chimericdream/worldofpannotia.com/src/_magic_weapon_abilities/mighty-cleaving.md

   casterLevel: "8th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_divine power_"]
+    spells: ["{% spell_link divine-power %}"]
     special: []
   marketPriceSpecial: "+1 bonus"
-  description: ""
+  description: |
+    A mighty cleaving weapon allows a wielder with the Cleave feat to make one additional cleave attempt in a round.
 ---
-A mighty cleaving weapon allows a wielder with the Cleave feat to make one additional cleave attempt in a round.